Tag: share

 ※Questions※

-1) Have you have been told you have a particular or form the Holy Spirit?
+1) Have you have been told you have a particular gift or grace form the Spirit?
 If not, will you commit to prayerfully ask the Holy Spirit to guide you in discovering it?

 2) If you are aware of your gift or grace, how have you used it to build up the body and unite it?